Black hole microstates from the worldsheet: Consistency of the worldsheet spectrum

 For generic states with spectral flow charges $\w$ on $SL(2,\R)$, $(\w',\bar{\w}')$ on $SU(2)$, and winding $\w_y$ on $\SSS_y^1$, the null-gauge constraints \eqref{nullgaugeconstr} read

 while the Virasoro constraints take the form

 Here $N$ and $\bar{N}$ are the excitation numbers, and we have restricted to unflowed states with no fermion excitations for simplicity.

 The discussion so far does not characterise the physical spectrum in a unique way: there is a residual discrete gauge orbit connecting equivalent representatives of the same physical state.
 This fact was noticed in~\cite{Martinec:2018nco}, so let us first recall the observations made in that work before making a set of generalisations.
 First, spectral flow in the null direction corresponding to the gauge current is gauge-trivial.
-Second, the non-compactness of the time coordinate in $SL(2,\R)$ means that we must take the left and right spectral flow parameters in $SL(2,\R)$ to be equal, $\omega=\bar{\omega}$.
-Third, the non-compactness of the time coordinate $t$ imposes
+Second, the non-compactness of $\mathbb{R}_t$ means that there cannot be independent left and right gauge spectral flow transformations, since these would shift the zero mode of $t$ differently.
+Therefore, globally we work with the universal cover of $SL(2,\R)$, in which the left and right spectral flow parameters are constrained to be equal, $\omega=\bar{\omega}$.
+Moreover, globally we gauge $\mathbb{R}\times U(1)$, a (1+1)-dimensional cylinder composed of one compact spacelike direction and one non-compact timelike direction.
+The gauged model then has a single non-compact timelike direction.\footnote{By contrast, in related models that do not include the $\R_t$ factor in the upstairs model, the single cover of $SL(2,\R)$ has been considered~\cite{Israel:2004ir}.} Third, the non-compactness of the time coordinate $t$ moreover imposes

 or, in terms of the original gauging parameters, $\lL_3/\lL_1=\rR_3/\rR_1$.
-We will re-derive this condition from an independent point of view in the following section by imposing smoothness, absence of horizons, and absence of CTCs in the corresponding geometry.
+We will re-derive the condition $l_3=r_3$ from an independent point of view in the following section by imposing smoothness, absence of horizons, and absence of CTCs in the corresponding geometry.

 We now make a more general analysis of this phenomenon in the general models defined in the previous section.
 Let us stress that the analysis of such gauge orbits is not simply about the counting of states.
 Indeed, being able to identify gauge-equivalent operators in terms of the quantum numbers of the WZW model is necessary for building a consistent theory, and we will show that it further constrains the allowed values for the gauging parameters $l_i,r_i$.